0gust1/svelte-local-gpx-viewer/README.md

 ## Building

-To build your library:
+To build the library:

 ```bash
 npm run package
 ```

-To create a production version of your showcase app:
+To create a production version of the showcase app:

 ```bash
 npm run build